Unfortunately, landscape workers have lots of opportunities to hurt themselves on the job.

 - Wear work boots that support the ankle to prevent workplace falls in holes and uneven surfaces.

-- Use proper fitting gloves while shoveling and hoeing.
+- Use properly fitting gloves while shoveling and hoeing.

 - Maintain a safe distance around powered equipment and watch for falling objects like a tree branch breaking and falling when trimming trees.